- TFS Podcast

 Every person that comes back to ‘work off’ evil requires another individual to inflict the evil upon them

-3. In short, reincarnation and Karma require evil to vanquish evil.
+In short, reincarnation and Karma require evil to vanquish evil.
 So evil must and will (according to Hindus and Sikhs) be present for all eternity to work off past evil.

-1. Sikhs do not make mention of Heaven and Hell which are therefore, not a core belief of the Sikh Faith
+Sikhs do not make mention of Heaven and Hell which are therefore, not a core belief of the Sikh Faith

-3. At one point, an individual may obtain intervention by Akhal Purakh which eliminates the rebirth process
+Reincarnation is the primary belief held regarding life after death.
+However, in the Sikh religion, at one point an individual may obtain intervention by the god Akhal Purakh which eliminates the rebirth process.

-4. Life is considered to be an opportunity to seize a union or closeness to god (Akhal Purakh)
+Life is considered to be an opportunity to seize a union or closeness to god (Akhal Purakh)

 1. Johnstone, Patrick Operation World 2001